itscodenation/curriculum-15-16/unitsYear2/7-jqueryBattle/README.md

 Your manager will be grading your capibility on this project based on [this rubric](/assessment.md)

 ##How to Submit
-This project must be pushed back up to your repo on GitHub.
-Then you will share your link with the instructor
+The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to their repo at bit.ly/ScriptEdProjects**

 To push to GitHub run the following commands in your terminal:
 `git status`